riyara10/collegemanagement/README.md

 # College HRMS Dashboard

 A simple College HRMS Dashboard built with React and Tailwind CSS.
-The app allows viewing employee statistics, displaying employee data in a table with pagination, and includes a responsive sidebar, header, and preloader.
+The app allows viewing employee statistics, displaying employee data in a table with pagination, and includes a responsive sidebar, header.

 ## Setup Steps